Execution of pipelines¶

 OR

-Runner script for Slurm cluster exection (note that you may need to modify the arguments to
+Runner script for Slurm cluster execution (note that you may need to modify the arguments to

 --jobs